crystal-lang/crystal/_gitbook/syntax_and_semantics/macros.md

 Macros declared at the top-level are visible anywhere.
 If a top-level macro is marked as `private` it is only accessible in that file.

-They can also be defined in classes and modules, and are only visible in those scopes.
+They can also be defined in classes and modules, and are visible in those scopes.
 Macros are also looked-up in the ancestors chain (superclasses and included modules).

 For example, a block which is given an object to use as the default receiver by being invoked with `with ... yield` can access macros defined within that object's ancestors chain: